instantiator/open-social-distributor/docs/post-composition.md

 Tags are selected in a random order, to help in situations where they might not fit.

+You can force the formatted to break to a new post by including the speak break word: `$$`

 ### Facebook notes

 * The formatter for Facebook posts does not include the link in the text of the post, as it is included separately as a special property of the post.
 * Facebook does not have the concept of threads.
 If the content for the first post exceeds the limit, subsequent posts are made as comments.
+* Instead of forcing a new post, the break word `$$` creates a paragraph break with 2 newline characters.